Alitalia Flight 045: Aircraft

 The aircraft involved in the accident was a Vickers Viscount 785D with the registration number I-LAKE, powered by four Rolls Royce Dart 510s.
 It made its first flight on 18 August 1957 and was delivered to Alitalia on 1 October of the same year.
 It was the first Viscount to operate for the airline.

 Flight

 The flight left Turin-Caselle Airport at 7:15 PM bound for Rome with 49 passengers, landing at Rome Fiumicino at 8:20 PM.
 In Fiumicino all passengers disembarked, and 4 passengers from Turin along with 36 from Rome boarded the Vickers Viscount bound for Naples.

-Due to bad weather and a technical problem which led to the replacement of the oil temperature indicator of the turbine of Engine No. 1, the take-off which was scheduled for 9:25 PM was delayed until 10:10 PM.
+Due to bad weather and a technical problem which led to the replacement of the turbine oil temperature indicator of Engine No. 1, the take-off which was scheduled for 9:25 PM was delayed until 10:10 PM.
 The departure used Runway 25 with authorization from the Rome ACC.

-At 10:11 PM the pilot, at the invitation of the Fiumicino Tower, had established regular contact with the Rome ACC on frequency 123.7.
+At 10:11 PM the pilot, instructed by Fiumicino Tower, had established regular contact with the Rome ACC on frequency 123.7.

 At 10:28 PM the pilot had made contact with Naples ATC on frequency 120.7 and asked for the weather report which was as follows: